m-fleury/sat-factoring-generator/README.md

 The code is slow and takes a few hours to run with the default options.

+There are two versions of the program: one that generate prime numbers (unsat problems) and one that generates products of prime (sat problems).
+The former was actually an attempt to produce hard SAT instances.
+The latter one are the really interesting scalable unsat benchmarks.

 ## Implementation

 The code is simply a generator and is not expected to run multiple